iaifi/astro-ml-hackathon-2024/README.md

 **Facilitator: Yueying Ni**

 Enhancing the resolution of simulations that are too expensive to run at high resolution, for example hydrodynamical simulations of galaxy formation.

+## GPU computing

+See [here](./computing) for instructions on how to access reserved GPU resources on the Pittsburgh Supercomputing Center's Bridges-2 cluster.